friedkeenan/pak/docs/source/tutorials/protocol_matching/context.rst

             # Prefix the string data with its length data and return the result.
             return packed_length + data

-And that should be it; let's test it out:
+And that should be it; let's see it in action:

 .. testcode::